Dustborn on Steam - User reviews, Price & Information

 Dustborn is a indie, story rich and singleplayer game developed by Red Thread Games and published by Spotlight by Quantic Dream.

-Released on August 20th 2024 is available only on Windows in 11 languages: English, French, German, Spanish - Spain, Russian, Norwegian, Simplified Chinese, Italian, Portuguese - Brazil, Japanese and Polish.
+Released on August 20th 2024 is available on Windows and MacOS in 11 languages: English, French, German, Spanish - Spain, Russian, Norwegian, Simplified Chinese, Italian, Portuguese - Brazil, Japanese and Polish.

 It has received 403 reviews of which 284 were positive and 119 were negative resulting in a rating of 6.7 out of 10. 😐